d365collaborative/d365fo.tools/docs/Get-D365LcsAssetValidationStatus.md

 The cmdlet will every 60 seconds contact the LCS API endpoint and check if the status of the validation is either success or failure.

 All default values will come from the configuration available from Get-D365LcsApiConfig.

+The default values can be configured using Set-D365LcsApiConfig.

 ### EXAMPLE 4
 ```